stefanvictora/hue-scheduler/docs/advanced_command_line_options.md

 ### `--enable-auto-scene-states`

-Discovers State Definitions from Hue Scene Schedules and reloads them when their scenes change.
-This feature is available only with a Philips Hue Bridge.

-Scene names contain a scheduled time followed by optional comma-separated options in brackets, such as `12:00 [Mo-Th,Su,i]`.
-Write days directly as abbreviations or inclusive ranges: `Mo` for Monday, `Mo-Fr` for Monday through Friday, or `Fr-Mo` for Friday through Monday across the weekend.
-English and German day abbreviations are supported, case-insensitively.
-Multiple day entries are combined and can appear anywhere among the other options; omitting days means every day.
-An unknown option or invalid value makes the scene ineligible for scheduling.
+Reads schedules from Hue scene names and saved light settings.
+Creating, editing, renaming, or deleting a scene updates the running schedule automatically.
+Requires a Philips Hue Bridge.

+For example, `12:00 [Mo-Th,Su,i]` interpolates toward a scene at noon on Monday through Thursday and Sunday.
+See the [scene schedule guide](scene_schedules.md) for setup, day abbreviations, and all supported options.

 When enabled, the `CONFIG_FILE` positional argument (or environment variable) is optional.
-If a configuration file is also provided, its definitions are combined with those discovered from Scene Schedules.
+If a configuration file is also provided, both sources are combined.
 An explicitly configured file must still exist and be readable.

 **Default:** `false`

 ### `--migrate-input-to-scenes`

-Creates Hue Scene Schedules from supported group definitions in the configuration file, then exits.
-This one-time migration requires `CONFIG_FILE` even when `--enable-auto-scene-states` is enabled and is available only with a Philips Hue Bridge.
+Creates Hue scenes from group definitions in the configuration file, then exits.
+Requires a Philips Hue Bridge and `CONFIG_FILE`, even when `--enable-auto-scene-states` is enabled.
+The input file is left unchanged.

+Existing scenes with the generated name in the same group are updated.
+Individual-light definitions are skipped.
+Property-free definitions become `[gap]` scenes, and explicit `interpolate:false` becomes `[i:false]`.
+Read the [migration guide](scene_schedules.md#migrate-a-text-file-schedule) before switching over.

 Generated names place days before other options, combine consecutive days into ranges, and omit days for daily schedules.
 For example, `days:Mo,Tu,We,Th,Su` with `interpolate:true` at `12:00` becomes `12:00 [Mo-Th,Su,i]`.